HOA Homeowners' Rights Task Force

 Thank you

-by whoownsmyhome, 5 months ago
+by whoownsmyhome, over 2 years ago

 I want to thank those brave individuals (save one) who came forward, under the most difficult circumstances to speak about their frustrations and difficulties with their HOAs.
 Three minutes is not enough time to identify and elaborate on situations that don't occur in the moment and occur over time.
 I believe the three minute rule was established to prevent the homeowner to fully present the problem and identify reasonable solutions.
 It was made even more difficult with the interruption of the timekeeper.
 Most people are not as experienced at public speaking as the task force members.
 The unfortunate disclosure of...
 Continue reading